 The Teton Raptor Center research team is conducting several multi-faceted studies of raptor ecology, including passive acoustic monitoring of owls and forest raptors, migration pathways and corridors for long-distance migrants like Golden Eagles and Rough-legged Hawks, population genetics of Great Gray Owls and Bald Eagles, and detailed population monitoring of species like Great Gray Owls, Flammulated Owls and Northern Goshawks.
 Because raptor populations are so dependent on their prey, we also have several projects investigating key prey species, like Greater Sage-grouse, songbird communities, and pocket gophers.

 The Great Gray Owl is one of the least-studied raptors in the US, and in 2013, we initiated one of the largest and most comprehensive studies ever conducted on this species.
 In 2016, we began installing automatic sound recorders in known Great Gray Owl territories as part of a pilot study to determine whether using these recorders is a viable method for surveying for forest owls.
-We also began investigating how snow conditions effect Great Gray Owl prey availability, winter range and productivity.
-As part of our ongoing nest-monitoring and banding efforts, in 2016 we observed 24 chicks successfully fledge from 15 active nests around Jackson Hole.
-We banded 17 of these chicks to better understand juvenile seasonal movements, mortality, and dispersal, and so far, we have banded 96 Great Gray Owls total in the Valley since 2013!
+We also began investigating how snow conditions effect Great Gray Owl gopher prey availability, winter range and productivity.
+As part of our ongoing nest-monitoring and banding efforts, we have deployed 9 GPS transmitters on adult male owls, and deployed 8 GPS tail units.
+In 2018, 2 of the 25 active territories in Teton County successfully bred, which is an increase from the zero successful territories in 2017.
+In 2016, we banded 17 chicks to better understand juvenile seasonal movements, mortality, and dispersal, and so far, we have banded 125 Great Gray Owls total in the Valley since 2013!

 Following the admittance of a 34-year-old Bald Eagle, the third-oldest wild Bald Eagle ever documented, to the TRC rehab clinic in March of 2016, staff members began to wonder the extent to which she influenced the overall Bald Eagle population in the Greater Yellowstone Ecosystem (GYE) through her progeny over the years.
 This remarkable eagle inspired a more comprehensive research project assessing the gene flow and contribution of individual birds within the GYE’s Bald Eagle population.
 In 2016, we began collecting DNA samples from breeding Bald Eagles and their chicks in the Jackson area.
+In total, we have collected 67 samples from across Wyoming and Montana.
 We will combine these samples with DNA collected from known breeding Bald Eagles from the 1980s and 1990s, thanks to collaborator Michael Whitfield.
 With the help of our collaborators at Oklahoma State University, our team will assess and better understand genetically how the Bald Eagle population has expanded within the Greater Yellowstone Ecosystem.

 In 2015, TRC began overseeing bird-banding stations that are part of the national Monitoring Avian Productivity and Survivorship (MAPS) program that seeks to understand more about the demographics of passerines (songbirds) and near passerines (woodpeckers, doves, and hummingbirds).
 TRC is directing two bird-banding stations, including one of the longest-running in the country: the station in Kelly began in 1990, and the one in Jackson has been operating since 2002.
 This sort of long-term data is critical to conserving bird populations.
-The 2015 season was very successful, with 930 total captures including 198 recaptures (which provide us the most important data).
-We banded 54 species in the 2015 season, with Yellow Warblers being our most frequently captured species.
-One of our highlights of the season was capturing a Chestnut-sided Warbler, a very uncommon species for this area!
-The 2016 banding season is underway and will be running until mid-August.
+The 2016 season was very successful, with 696 total captures including 176 recaptures (which provide us the most important data).
+We banded 43 species in the 2015 season, with Yellow Warblers being our most frequently captured species.

 Prior to 2016, no breeding Flammulated Owl had ever been located in Teton County, but several injured Flammulated Owls were admitted to TRC for rehabilitation and one fledgling was photographed in the Hoback area in 2013.
 In the spring of 2016, with the support of Teton Conservation District, TRC initiated Flammulated Owl surveys to determine whether breeding individuals are present in northwest Wyoming.
 After conducting nighttime callback surveys at 160 locations in Jackson Hole from May-June, we recorded 18 detections of Flammulated Owls and located 14 potential nesting territories!
 We hope to build on this initial census to document nest sites and productivity and to better define habitat associations for Flammulated Owls in the Greater Yellowstone Ecosystem.
+This year we are teaming up with Wyoming Natural Diversity Database for statewide surveys.
 Keep an eye out for these elusive, small owls in the Jackson area!

 Beginning in 2014, we deployed GPS transmitters on Greater Sage-Grouse to investigate their habitat use, migration routes, and wintering areas in the Upper Hoback and Upper Green River drainages.
 Thus far, we have located two previously unknown leks within our study area, and the majority of our marked individuals migrated to winter ranges on the Mesa and surrounding areas near Pinedale, WY.
 We are also collaborating with biologists at the Bureau of Land Management (BLM) Pinedale Field Office who are investigating Greater Sage-Grouse geophagy, or the act of eating soil, while on winter range near Pinedale.
 It remains unknown why and how this relates to the health and survival of grouse in the winter and a next step in this project is to look more closely at the chemical and nutritional benefits of this soil to better understand how it relates to Greater Sage-Grouse biology.

 Greater Sage-grouse are known to utilize the sagebrush flats within Spread Creek in Grand Teton National Park for lekking and nesting, and this area is adjacent to an active gravel extraction facility.
 Because Greater Sage-grouse have been shown to be negatively affected by noise and disturbance, we are studying the potential effects of gravel extraction operations on grouse movements and demography in this area in collaboration with Grand Teton National Park.
-By outfitting Greater Sage-grouse in this area with GPS transmitters, we will analyze movements, habitat use, and nesting demography of grouse to investigate any potential differences between years of low and high levels of pit operations.
+Eight Greater Sage-grouse in this area were outfitted with GPS transmitters, allowing us to analyze movements, habitat use, and nesting demography of grouse to investigate any potential differences between years of low and high levels of pit operations.
+There are 7 leks in the Jackson Hole Valley, and due to intensive inbreeding between these leks, they are genetically different from the Greater Sage-grouse found in Pinedale, WY.